Improving the lives of incredible, extraordinary people with music.

 In an article written by Sue Buckley, a licensed music therapist from New Zealand named Julie Wylie came to visit Down Syndrome Education International.
 She worked with the clients in a couple ways.

 Wylie explained that children with Down syndrome have trouble expressing their thoughts and feelings.
 One of her methods that she used with the clients was teaching them to dance.
 She explained that the rhythm of dance allows children with Down’s to express pleasure and the ability to express themselves.

-In another article written by Judy Barker, of a thirteen year old girl with Down syndrome, researchers explain the benefits of singing for Down syndrome clients.
+In another article written by Judy Barker, researchers explain the benefits of singing for Down syndrome clients.
 Singing is one of the most beneficial methods of music therapy for people with Down syndrome.
 Singing allows for reinforcement of academic learning.
 The most common form of reinforcement is repetition, which happens to be a problem area for people with Down’s.
-Singing helps construct phrases and sentences in children with Down syndrome, which allows them to keep up with their reading levels in comparison to children of the same age.
+Singing helps construct phrases and sentences in children with Down syndrome, which allows them to keep up with their assigned reading levels.
 Children with Down’s have a slower rate for remembering words which impacts their reading ability.
 Singing repetitive songs such as “Twinkle Twinkle Little Star,” helps them construct sentences and phrases, which later helps them read better to keep up with children of their own age.

 Barker explains that another benefit of singing is that it helps people with Down syndrome to better articulate their words.
 Children with Down’s sometimes have difficulty speaking.
 Singing allows children to improve their phonation.
 By singing, they articulate and sing every syllable without even realizing it.
 Phonological awareness makes identifying rhyme and onset much easier for Down syndrome clients.
 Then they have an easier time speaking, which is often a troublesome area for people with Down syndrome.